 - Any bonus is nice.
 A +1 bonus multiples your chance of success by less than 1.5 (but cuts your chance of failure to about three-quarters).
 A +2 bonus falls short of doubling your chance of success (although it roughly halves your chance of failure).

 - Any penalty is painful at best.
-If your target is 10, for example, a -1 penalty cuts your chance of success to three-quarters; a -2 penalty, to half; a -3 penalty, to a third; a -4 penalty, to a fifth; and a -5 penalty, to a tenth.
+If your target is 10, for example, a -1 penalty cuts your chance of success – only 50% to begin with – to three-quarters; a -2 penalty, to half; a -3 penalty, to a third; a -4 penalty, to a fifth; and a -5 penalty, to a tenth.

 If your target is 12 to 15:

 - Any bonus is welcome, if mostly unnecessary; large bonuses become overkill given your already-high chance of success (unless degree of success matters, as in many GURPS rules).
 However, each +1 bonus significantly slashes your increasingly small chance of failure.

 - A small penalty is unwelcome and a larger one will painfully drop your chance of success to iffy levels.
 Each -1 penalty significantly multiplies your initially small chance of failure.

 - Any bonus is superfluous (unless degree of success matters).

 - A small penalty is nearly negligible, though a larger one will see your chance of success plummet from nearly-certain to merely comfortable.
 At the same time, each -1 penalty greatly multiplies your initially tiny chance of failure.

 Let’s shorten the above even more, for players who just want a rough understanding of key targets and small modifiers in a “roll under” 3d6 game.
 (For targets in between the below, extrapolate.
 For the effects of larger modifiers, think “like the effects of +/-2, but more so!”)